 Note: You will want to heavily butter your pan, even if it’s a non-stick popover pan, otherwise the popovers will stick and be hard to get out.

 Pour the batter into the popover cups filling them 1/2 to 2/3rds full.
-If your using a muffin tin then divide the batter among the 9 greased molds, filling each 1/2 to 2/3rds full.
+If you’re using a muffin tin then divide the batter among the 9 greased molds, filling each 1/2 to 2/3rds full.